What Left-Liberal-Democrat (DNC) vs. Right-Conservative-Republican (RNC) believe and stand for

 Freedom (Limited by one’s faith)

 1. Socialism vs. Capitalism

 On the other hand, “capitalism is an anti-poverty program,” said the Democrat-led American experiment.
 Prager U’s video below explains why capitalism is pro-poor and better for the world.

 2. Same-sex marriage vs. Traditional marriage

-Republicans are mostly anti-gay marriage, but they’re neither anti nor pro-LGBTQ.
-The ideology of Conservative Republicans is mostly based on a religious stand.
+Republicans are primarily anti-gay marriage, but they’re neither anti nor pro-LGBTQ.
+The ideology of Conservative Republicans is mainly based on a religious stand.

-However, media propaganda led many to believe they are “right-wingers” and “white supremacists.”
+However, media propaganda led many to believe they were “right-wingers” and “white supremacists.”
 The reason Conservatives are under attack, particularly Trump supporters.
 Hence the Trump Derangement Syndrome.